 Here are the latest COVID-19 case numbers confirmed Wednesday in Washington state

-Sixty-two people were admitted to Washington state hospitals on Nov.
-6, the most recent date with complete data.
-Average daily hospitalizations peaked in early April at 78.
+Ninety-two people were admitted to Washington state hospitals on Nov.
+13, the most recent date with complete data.
+Average daily hospitalizations peaked during the April surge at 78.
+Preliminary data indicates average daily admittances were 95 in late November.

-Approximately 9.2% of all staffed adult acute care hospital beds were occupied by COVID-19 patients on Monday.
-In the state’s intensive care units, 17.5% of staffed adult beds were occupied by COVID-19 patients.
+Approximately 10.7% of all staffed adult acute care hospital beds were occupied by COVID-19 patients on Wednesday.
+In the state’s intensive care units, 22.4% of staffed adult beds were occupied by suspected and confirmed COVID-19 patients.

 On Nov.
-14, the most recent date with complete testing data, 18,293 specimens were collected statewide, with 9.7% testing positive.
-The average positive test rate for the seven days prior was 8.9%.
-More than 2.9 million tests have been conducted in Washington.
+20, the most recent date with testing data, 20,273 specimens were collected statewide, with 15.1% testing positive.
+The average positive test rate for the seven days prior was 9.9%.
+More than 3 million tests have been conducted in Washington.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.